systemd/mkosi/mkosi/resources/man/mkosi.1.md

 :   Show brief usage information.

 `--force`, `-f`
-:   Replace the output file if it already exists, by default `mkosi`refuses to overwrite an existing image.
+:   Replace the output file if it already exists.
+By default `mkosi` refuses to overwrite an existing image.
     This option can be specified once, twice or trice to change the scope of artifact removals.
     Specify once to delete all build artifacts from a previous run.
 Twice to include removal of the intermediary package cache from incremental builds.
 Thrice to remove all build artifacts and the the full